-- all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSUs upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - the shares of restricted stock awarded to our executive officers generally vest, assuming continued service, approximately five years after the grant date on a "cliff-vesting" basis; - the RSUs awarded to our executive officers in 2010 vest, assuming continued service, on a "cliff-vesting" basis in 2017 only if, and to the extent that, performance metrics are satisfied-we believe that these conditions establish challenging hurdles as only 50% of the awards would have vested as of December 31, 2014; - although we do not have a formal policy requiring a minimum level of stock ownership, our executive officers and directors own beneficially in the aggregate approximately 3.78 million shares or 23.1% of our outstanding shares; - effective as of January 1, 2014, Patrick J. Callan, Jr., Chief Executive Officer and President, and Lawrence Ricketts, Jr., Chief Operating Officer and Executive Vice President, were awarded increases of 2.9% and 4.2%, respectively, in their 2014 base salaries from their 2013 base salaries; - based on performance criteria, Messrs.
-Callan and Ricketts were awarded bonuses of \$70,000 and \$50,000, respectively, for 2014 the same bonuses they were awarded for their services in 2013.
-The bonuses for 2014 reflect, among other things, our physical occupancy rate that was in excess of 98% for 2014, our adjusted funds from operations, and their efforts with respect to: - (i) the nine properties acquired in 2014 for an aggregate of approximately \$56.8 million, - (ii) the sale of a property for an \$8.6 million gain, net of prepayment charges, - (iii) the 14 mortgage financing and refinancing transactions completed in 2014 for gross proceeds of \$60.5 million, - (iv) our positive performance from a financial and total stockholder return point of view, and - (v) the overall management of our real estate portfolio; and - long term equity awards granted in recognition of 2014 performance increased as a component of total compensation from 24.6% in 2013 to 32% in 2014 for Mr. Callan and from 31.5% in 2013 to 40.8% in 2014 for Mr. Ricketts.
+- all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSUs upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - our compensation committee is comprised entirely of independent directors and it oversees risks with respect to our compensation practices; - the shares of restricted stock awarded to our executive officers generally vest, assuming continued service, approximately five years after the grant date on a "cliff-vesting" basis; - the RSUs awarded to our executive officers vest after seven years, only if, and to the extent that, rigorous performance conditions are satisfied -we believe that these rigorous performance conditions establish challenging hurdles as only 57% of the awards would have vested as of December 31, 2016; - effective as of January 1, 2016, Patrick J. Callan, Jr., Chief Executive Officer and President, and Lawrence Ricketts, Jr., Chief Operating Officer and Executive Vice President, were awarded increases of 3.1% and 6.1%, respectively, in their 2016 base salaries from their 2015 base salaries; - based on performance criteria and discretionary factors, Messrs.
+Callan and Ricketts were awarded bonuses of \$93,000 and \$56,700, respectively, for 2016.
+The bonuses for 2016 reflect, among other things, a very successful year in many respects including our funds from operations, adjusted to add back property acquisition costs, and their efforts with respect to: - (i) the 11 properties acquired in 2016 for an aggregate of approximately \$118.6 million, including acquisition mortgage debt of \$25.6, - (ii) the sale of 12 properties (including a portfolio of eight properties) for an aggregate \$10.0 million net gain, - (iii) the mortgage financing (including acquisition mortgage debt of \$25.6 million), and refinancing transactions completed in 2016 for gross proceeds of \$137.6 million, - (iv) the overall management of our real estate portfolio, including renewing, extending and entering into new leases covering more than one million square feet and maintaining an occupancy rate in excess of 97%; and - (v) the increase in the amount available to be borrowed under our credit facility from \$75 million to \$100 million and the extension of the facility's maturity date to December 31, 2019. - long-term equity awards granted in recognition of 2016 performance accounted for approximately 84% and 87% of the performance/incentive based component of compensation awarded to Messrs.
+Callan and Ricketts, respectively. - our total stockholder return has outperformed the S&P 500, our peer group (i.e., the NAREIT Equity Index) and the NAREIT Diversified Index for each of the one, three, five and ten years ended December 31, 2016 see "-Total Stockholder Return". - our total stockholder return for the five years ended December 31, 2016 has significantly outpaced the growth in Mr. Callan's total compensation see "- Pay-for-Performance Alignment."